apache/fury-site/docs/guide/dart/web-platform-support.md

 serializers use `registerSerializer(...)`; generated structs use the generated `register` wrapper.

-Inherited fields use the same statically generated code on every platform.
+Included inherited fields use the same statically generated code on every platform. `ignoreInheritedPrivateFields` is applied during generation and adds no runtime branch.
+See [Struct Inheritance](inheritance.md) for cross-library provider setup.
-Public and same-library private fields are accessed directly.
-A provider library annotated with `@ForyStruct(exposePrivateFields: true)` emits typed static access methods for its own private state; it does not use mirrors, callbacks, runtime member lookup, or a parent serializer.
-Generate a dependency provider before compiling its consumer.

 ## 64-Bit Integer Rules